cassgvp/WIN-Open-Neuroimaging-Community/docs/community/roadmap.md

 ### Milestone 5: Launch, close and analyse WIN Open Research Survey 2020

 #### Description
 Modify and repeat 2019 survey.
-Involve community in designing survey questions.

 #### Status
-Work in progresses
+Work in progress

 #### Tasks completed
-- [ ] Define question set.
+- [x] Define question set.
 Keep as much of original as possible, with framing for new infrastructure and measures of community engagement.
-- [ ] Liaise with WIN Core Team for dissemination
+- [x] Liaise with WIN Core Team for dissemination
-- [ ] Plan and code for analysis
+- [x] Plan and code for analysis
 - [ ] Write report for External Advisor Board

 #### Due date